 - Tap View device information.

 - If there is an iOS or Shopify POS update that needs to be installed, then tap Download latest update.

 Activate automatic updates

-To make it easier to keep your software up to date, enable automatic updates.
-When this option is enabled, software updates are downloaded and installed automatically.
+To make it easier to keep your software up to date, activate automatic updates.
+When this option is active, software updates are downloaded and installed automatically.